 Travel length – The amount of distance you need to travel from the roof will also affect cost.
 For example, a five-story building will likely be less expensive than a 20-story building.

-Ease of Installation – Add-ons, such as a low-profile C-stirrup, or walkthrough as it’s more commonly known, can help provide greater flexibility with your rooftop rigging and configuration of the swing stage platform.
+Ease of scaffold installation – Add-ons, such as a low-profile C-stirrup, or walkthrough as it’s more commonly known, can help provide greater flexibility with your rooftop rigging and configuration of the swing stage platform.
 This can help reduce the amount of time it takes to install a rig at a new job site.

 The overall quality of the internal components of the motors is another important factor—as the last thing you or your workers want is to be stranded several hundred feet off the ground due to a failed part.